Ambulance and medical transportation

-Fixed wing air ambulance services may be medically necessary when ALL of the following criteria are met:
+Fixed wing air ambulance services may be medically necessary when all of the following criteria are met:

-- Great distances, limited timeframes, or other obstacles are involved in transporting the patient by ground ambulance to the hospital; AND
+- Great distances, limited timeframes, or other obstacles are involved in transporting the patient by ground ambulance to the hospital; and

-- The patient’s medical condition is such that the time needed to transport the patient by ground ambulance poses a threat to the patient’s survival or seriously endangers the patient’s health; AND
+- The patient’s medical condition is such that the time needed to transport the patient by ground ambulance poses a threat to the patient’s survival or seriously endangers the patient’s health; and

-- The patient's medical condition requires uninterrupted care and attendance by qualified medical staff during ambulance transport; AND
+- The patient's medical condition requires uninterrupted care and attendance by qualified medical staff during ambulance transport; and

-- The hospital the patient is being transferred to has the appropriate medical equipment to meet the patient’s needs; AND
+- The hospital the patient is being transferred to has the appropriate medical equipment to meet the patient’s needs; and

-- Transport is to the nearest facility capable of treating the patient’s condition; supporting documentation is required; AND
+- Transport is to the nearest facility capable of treating the patient’s condition; supporting documentation is required; and

 - The patient’s medical condition requires specialty care not available at the hospital where the patient is currently receiving care.
 Examples include but are not limited to:

-- Critically ill medical, cardiac or surgical patients requiring emergent medical care not available at the referring hospital;
+- Critically ill medical, cardiac or surgical patients requiring medical care not available at the referring hospital;

 - Neonate requiring a specialized neonatal team during transport and ground ambulance transport is not feasible within a reasonable time frame;